 The basic reading controls, such as page navigation and zoom, appear in a semi-transparent floating toolbar near the bottom of the window.

-To open Read mode, choose View > Read Mode, or click the Read Mode button in the upper-right corner of the toolbar.
+To open Read mode, choose View > Read Mode, or click the Read Mode button in the floating toolbar.

 To restore the work area to its previous view, choose View > Read Mode again.
-You can also click the close button in the floating toolbar.
+You can also click the collapse button in the floating toolbar.

 In Full Screen mode, only the document appears; the menu bar, toolbars, task panes, and window controls are hidden.
 A PDF creator can set a PDF to open in Full Screen mode, or you can set the view yourself.
 Full Screen mode is often used for presentations, sometimes with automatic page advancement and transitions.